lauraxjin/TARIC-code/README.md

   *search* : Applied to an INPUT[text].
 The search(get) value to use when searching rules(when applied to FORM.class="rule-search").
 ### Rel attribute values:
   *rule* : Applied to an anchor tag.
 A reference to a rule representation.

-  *rule-post* : Applied to an anchor tag.
-A reference to the rule-post FORM.

   *rule-all* : Applied to an anchor tag.
 A reference to a list representaiton fo all the rules in the system.